PEO ACWA Introduction

 Assembled chemical weapons are configured with fuzes, explosives, propellants, chemical agents, shipping and firing tubes and packaging materials.
 Examples include rockets and projectiles.

-What types of chemical weapons are part of the stockpile located at the U.S. Army Pueblo Chemical Depot and Blue Grass Army Depot?
+What types of chemical weapons were part of the stockpile located at the U.S. Army Pueblo Chemical Depot and Blue Grass Army Depot?

-The U.S. Army Pueblo Chemical Depot originally stored 2,613 U.S. tons of the mustard agents in projectiles and mortar rounds.
+The U.S. Army Pueblo Chemical Depot, now known as the U.S. Army Chemical Materials Activity-West, originally stored 2,613 U.S. tons of mustard agents in projectiles and mortar rounds.
 In Kentucky, the Blue Grass Army Depot originally stored 523 U.S. tons of both nerve and mustard agents in rockets and projectiles.
-Destruction of the remaining U.S. chemical weapons stockpile is occurring in both Colorado and Kentucky.
+Destruction of the remaining U.S. chemical weapons stockpile has concluded.

 What are mustard (blister) agents?